pleabargain/EnglishHelpsYourCareer/phrases.md

 # follow your logic
 I'm not sure I follow your logic.

+# out-of-body-experience
+I had an out-of-body-experience while I was on the surgeon's table.

 # to turn the other cheek
 We were taught to turn the other cheek.